peterhinch/micropython-nano-gui/DRIVERS.md

 # 1. Introduction

-An application specifies a driver by means of `color_setup.py` located in the root directory of the target.
-This typically contains code along these lines:
+A nano-gui application specifies a driver by means of `color_setup.py` located in the root directory of the target.
+In micro-gui `hardware_setup.py` does a similar job, also specifying pins for the user controls.

+A typical `color_setup.py` looks like this:
 ```python
 import machine
 import gc